diazod/git-prune/README.md

 ### Zplugin

 If you're using the [zplugin](https://github.com/zdharma/zplugin) framework, add `zplugin light diazod/git-prune` to your .zshrc with your other `zplugin light` commands.

+### Manual

+If you want to manually install the plugin just copy the files of this repository to the folder `~/.oh-my-zsh/custom/plugins/git-prune`

 ### EXAMPLE